 - Review and identify areas of concern

-Part of creating an inclusive workplace, and improving employee engagement and retention could also look like developing a Mental Health training plan.
+Part of creating an inclusive workplace, and improving employee engagement and retention, could also include developing a Mental Health training plan.

 1 in 4 of us will experience a Mental Health problem each year.
 But do your employees know how to reach out for support?